aidanO25/Virtual-Based-OS/README.md

 # Browser-based Operating System in TypeScript
+Navigate below to locate files to see examples of my programming practice:
+- source
+- host or os

 A few things to note:
 1) My instruction set is still struggling, I believe either a. it has something to do with the synchronization of clock pulses or b. some instructions are just wrong.
 With that said, I am still able to execute instructions such as a9
 01 ff.
 I can see it loads into the accumulator and when it's done the process terminates.